-Moving forward I want to get back on track and more active!
-Starting with walks on my lunch hour, and weekend walks with the family.
-I have made a start; I have been heading out for a walk for the last few days.
-I already feel less fatigued, and less stressed in the second half of the day, most importantly I am more productive.
+Moving forward, I want to get back on track and more active!
+Starting with walks on my lunch hour and weekend walks with the family.
+I have started; I have been heading out for a walk for the last few days.
+I already feel less fatigued and less stressed in the second half of the day.
+Most importantly, I am more productive.
 With a bonus that my day goes so much faster!

-I have not been feeling myself lately with lot's going on all at once.
+I have not been feeling myself lately with a lot's going on all at once.
 I love and look forward to going for my lunchtime walk - headphones in music on, walk off the stress feeling!
-I find I have so much more energy at home time, going home to start on the household chores does not feel so much of a task, whereas before I would much rather just flop on the sofa and watch tv.
-I also have regular smaller walks throughout the day including, walking my eight-year-old to school every morning, the daily milk runs to Waitrose, and afternoon post run around 4.30ish, and walking my dog before and after work.
+I find I have so much more energy at home time.
+Going home to start on the household chores does not feel so much of a task, whereas before, I would much rather flop on the sofa and watch tv.
+I also have regular smaller walks throughout the day including, walking my eight-year-old to school every morning, the daily milk runs to Waitrose, and afternoon post-run around 4.30ish, and walking my dog before and after work.

-Inactivity is one of the biggest threats to our health, but by going for a walk for just 20 minutes is proven to have great physical and mental health benefits.
-A brisk walk can boost your circulation, increase oxygen supply, and get more vitamin D-Many people are vitamin D deficient which is essential for healthy bones.
+Inactivity is one of the biggest threats to our health, but going for a walk for just 20 minutes is proven to have great physical and mental health benefits.
+A brisk walk can boost your circulation, increase oxygen supply, and get more vitamins D-Many people are vitamin D deficient, essential for healthy bones.

-If you want to get enough physical activity to reduce health risks, and it can also help to manage your weight, you should be aiming for at least 10'000steps or more each day.
+If you want to get enough physical activity to reduce health risks and help manage your weight, you should aim for at least 10'000steps or more each day.
 By taking 10'000 steps per day, it typically burns about 2'000 to 3'5000 extra calories each week.
-One pound of body fat equals to 3'500 calories potentially you could lose 1lb a week just by walking 10'000 per day!
+So one pound of body fat equals 3'500 calories potentially, and you could lose 1lb a week just by walking 10'000 per day!

 I keep leaving little hints for my hubby to buy me a Rose gold apple watch.